modalitysystems/modalitysoftware-docs/twa/automation/TWA-Automation-ConfigurableScenarios.md

 ### What can I trigger an Automation scenario from?

-It is important to understand that the Teamwork Analytics database contains the "current state" of the teams enviromnet, but generally does not track/log "change".
+It is important to understand that the Teamwork Analytics database contains the "current state" of the teams environment, but generally does not track/log "change".
 So it can tell you, at the current time, which teams are public and which are private, but not, when a particular team "changed" from private to public.

-#### Repeating Scheduled Scenararios - messages repeat each X period if the state doesn't change
+#### Repeating Scheduled Scenarios - messages repeat each X period if the state doesn't change

 Most automations work on schedules, we call these scheduled scenarios: